kamilburda/gimp-export-layers/README.md

 * uses native dialogs for file format export procedures to adjust file format settings
 * uses layer names as filenames for the exported images
 * supports layer groups and optionally treats them as directories
-* can optionally export only layers whose file extension matches specified file format
+* can optionally export only layers whose file extension matches specified file extension
 * can use file extensions in layer names as file formats
 * can use layers with names in [square brackets] as background layers